v3ai/timeline/README.md

-## This project is about me understanding when famous scientists and figures lived
+## This project is about me understanding when famous scientists and figures who've lived